abhijeetk/af-binder/doc/afb-overview.md

 - Make the service connection using WebSocket not DBUS.

-- Management of targetted events.
+- Management of targeted events.

-- Securisation of LOA.
+- Securing LOA.

 - Integration of the protocol JSON-RPC for the websockets.

+[binder-basis]: pictures/AFB_overview.svg (Binder AFB daemon basis)
+[afb-for-services]: pictures/AFB_for_services.svg (Binder AFB daemon for services)